openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ### The 'state' Placeholder

-It's used to access the value on the read actions, you can configure a POS transformation for it.
+It's used to access the value on the read actions, you can configure mappedValues for it (remember those are applied backwards).

 ### The 'itemOption' Placeholder